Digital currency hardware wallets and the essence of money: Wallets as containers for bearer instruments

 Trusted computing is not necessary to protect users from loss or theft, either.
 To protect their assets, users may, at their option, choose devices that offer security features such as encryption, passcodes, or local biometrics to protect against theft, and they may make copies of their tokens to mitigate the risk of accidental loss of their devices.
+Users can retain copies of their tokens, and they can share copies of the tokens with the police if the devices containing them are lost, stolen, or compromised.
+Users can also upload copies of their tokens to non-custodial service providers, such as cloud storage services.
+As described in Section~\ref{s:tokens}, double-spending is prevented by the requirement that every asset is bound to a specific integrity provider and a specific single-use key for specifying the next transaction on the asset.

-A better way to address the limited set of cases in which ``fully offline'' payments (that is, those where neither the payer nor the payee have access to any suitable third parties or network infrastructure) are necessary would be to support the use of cash where cash continues to work well, such as in remote locations and environments with low connectivity, while avoiding all of the aforementioned problems associated with trusted hardware.
-To address the reduction of cash in the ``built'' environments by providing CBDC, whilst encouraging the provision of facilities for converting between cash and CBDC at the boundary of ``unbuilt'' environments, would be an entirely legitimate approach.
-In particular, if one potential benefit of CBDC in an age of deteriorating cash infrastructure is the ability to electronically transport cash to remote population centres during crises~\cite{goodell2020}, then there is no reason to require that CBDC distributed in this manner must remain digital.
-For example, it can be exchanged for physical tokens specific to that population centre, much as cash and bank money are exchanged for chips at a casino.
+A much better way to address the limited set of cases in which ``fully offline'' payments (that is, those where neither the payer nor the payee have access to any suitable third parties or network infrastructure) are necessary would be to support the use of cash itself where cash continues to work well, such as in remote locations and environments with low connectivity, while avoiding all of the aforementioned problems associated with trusted hardware.
+To address the observed reduction of cash acceptance in urban environments~\cite{mansuri2024,dnb2025} by providing digital currency, whilst encouraging the provision of facilities for converting between cash and digital currency at the boundary of ``unbuilt'' environments, would be an entirely legitimate approach.
+In particular, if one potential benefit of CBDC in an age of waning cash infrastructure\footnote{Evidence for the decline of cash is growing~\cite{access,tisher2020}, and it is acknowledged as an important risk by central banks, including the ECB~\cite{ecpr2023}.} is the ability to electronically transport money to remote population centres during crises~\cite{goodell2020}, then there is no reason to require that central bank money distributed in this manner must remain digital.
+For example, service providers in a particular locality can provide physical tokens in exchange for CBDC, where the CBDC is transferred using one of the methods described earlier, much as a casino can provide chips in exchange for cash or bank money.